NHSDigital/nhs-notify-web-cms/docs/pages/support/support.md

 ## I have questions about NHS Notify

-If you work in an NHS England team that’s not currently using NHS Notify and you have further questions, email our engagement team.
+If you work in an NHS England team that’s not currently using NHS Notify and you have further questions, email our engagement team via <onboarding-email@nhs.net>.